 The College of Domestic Economy was founded to give women an education in domestic arts and sciences.
 It offered diploma courses for teachers of domestic economy and dressmaking and vocational training for the hospitality and clothing industries.
 The Superindendent was Miss M. Sandes, who had a diploma from the Technical College in Sydney.
 In 1926, with the financial support of State Treasurer Sir William McPherson, it became the Emily McPherson College.More

-In 1907, the Mildura Raisin Trust and Renmark Raisin Trust joined to become the Australian Dried Fruits Association (A.D.F.A.).
+In 1907, the Mildura Raisin Trust and the Renmark Raisin Trust joined to become the Australian Dried Fruits Association (A.D.F.A.).
 The two organisations had been established in 1895 to protect the interests of dried fruit growers in irrigation areas along the Murray River.
 A.D.F.A. is now known as Dried Fruits Australia.

 Peters Ice Cream was founded in Sydney by American migrant Fred Peters.
 His first Peters Ice Cream family bricks, reputed to be made to his mother’s recipe, were sold from a horse and cart in the suburb of Manly.
-In 1927, Peters Victorian factory opened in Melbourne.
-The slogan “The health food of a nation” lasted into the 1970s, when regulations about health claims forced a change to “Peters keep the good things coming”.
-The brand is now owned by R&R Ice Cream, based in the UK but owned by French private equity firm PAI Partners.
+In 1927, Peters’ Victorian factory opened in Melbourne.
+The slogan “The health food of a nation” lasted into the 1970s, when regulations about health claims forced a change.
+The brand was sold in 2014 to UK-based R&R Ice Cream, which has now partnered with Nestle to form the world’s largest ice cream company, Froneri.
 More

 SAO biscuits are up there with Lamingtons among the “iconic” Aussie foods.
 They are still made by Arnott’s.
 There are conflicting reports about the origins of the SAO name.
 While some accounts say they’re named after a boat, it’s widely believed that SAO stands for Salvation Army Officer.
 This was in honour of William Arnott’s son Arthur, who joined the Salvation Army .More

 The first person known to have planted rice in south-eastern Australia was Jō Takasuka, an import/export merchant who had previously been a parliamentarian in Japan.
 In 1906 he sowed 35 acres (14 ha) of rice on flood-prone land rented from a farmer in Nyah, on the Murray River.
-He struggled to produce a commercial crop, but in 1914 the Victorian Government granted him 200 acres of land to continue his enterprise.More
+He struggled to produce a commercial crop, but in 1914 the Victorian Government granted him 200 acres of land to continue rice cultivation in the area.More

 The world’s first patent for a household electric stove was issued to David Curle Smith, the Kalgoorlie Municipal Electrical Engineer, in November 1905.
 About fifty appliances were then built and leased to customers in Kalgoorlie in the following years.
 The design lacked a thermostat – the temperature was controlled by the number of elements in use.
 David Curle Smith’s wife, Helen Nora, wrote a cookbook to promote her husband’s invention.
 Thermo-Electrical Cooking Made Easy (Kalgoorlie, 1907) is therefore the world’s first cookbook for an electric stove.

 Although camp pie in various guises had been around for many decades, it appears that Foggitt Jones of Queensland were the first to market it in Australia.Their Rex Camp Pie became a well-known brand.
 The famous “Camp Pie” Case in the 1920s was a legal dispute over trade marks between Foggitt Jones and the Darling Downs Co-operative.
 (Image courtesy of Tommy’s Pack Fillers)More

 While the General Mills website claims Peck’s Pastes were introduced to Australia in 1904, the brand advertised 60th birthday specials in 1961.
 Which is correct?
 It’s hard to say, as the first advertising seems to have appeared in 1906.
 Pecks’s Pastes enjoyed a boom in the 1950s and ’60s and the name lingers on – although they’re called “Tasty Spreads” these days.More